Revenge of the Windigo: The Construction of the Mind and Mental Health of North American Aboriginal Peoples

 James B. Waldram is a medical anthropologist at the University of Saskatchewan.
 He is the author of many articles and books, including Aboriginal Health in Canada: Historical, Cultural and Epidemiological Perspectives, with D. Ann Herring and T. Kue Young, 1995.

-PrizesHarold Adams Innis Prize - Winner in 2005
+PrizesHarold Adams Innis Prize - Short-listed in 2005

 Saskatchewan Book Award for Scholarly Writing - Short-listed in 2004